Borknab/cs4245-project/docs/index.md

 ### Tranformer
 <p align="justify">
-Once the Transformer model was implemented codewise, we tested it and worked on the hyperparamaters, we started by manually testing and selecting a range of values for embedding size, batch size, number of attention heads, hidden dimensions of the feedforward layer, dropout, and number of encoder layers, to find a subset of value ranges that showed promising results.
+Once the Transformer model was implemented codewise, we tested it and worked on the hyperparamaters.
+We started by manually testing and selecting a range of values for embedding size, batch size, number of attention heads, hidden dimensions of the feedforward layer, dropout, and number of encoder layers, to find a subset of value ranges that showed promising results.
 </p>

 <p align="justify">